pestphp/docs/skipping-tests.md

   Tests: 1 skipped
 ```

-It is worth noting that you have the option to provide a reason for skipping the test.
+You may also provide the reason for skipping the test, which Pest will display when running your tests.

 ```php
 it('has home', function () {